Last updated: March 21, 2017

 Sometimes, we may need more time in order to complete our investigation (up to thirty (30) days, or sixty (60) days for a new account).
 If we need to take more than ten (10) days to investigate your claim (or thirty (30) days for new accounts), we will provisionally credit your account with the amount of such Unauthorized Transaction or Error.

 Once we have completed our investigation, we will notify you of our decision within three (3) business days.
-If we have determined that your claim of an Unauthorized Transaction or Error is valid and eligible, we will credit your account for the full amount of the Unauthorized Transaction or Error.
+If we have determined that your claim of an Unauthorized Transaction or Error is valid and eligible, we will credit your account for the amount of the Unauthorized Transaction or Error, subject to the limitations set forth below.
 If we have already provisionally credited your account and determine that your claim of an Unauthorized Transaction or Error is valid and eligible, you will be allowed to keep such provisional credit.
 If we have already provisionally credited your account and determine that your claim of an Unauthorized Transaction or Error is not valid and/or eligible, the amount provisionally credited will be debited from your account.

 Regardless of the results of our investigation, we will send you an email explaining the basis for our decision.
 If you have any questions or concerns regarding our decision, you can request further information regarding the details that led to our decision.